Lavnya16/MedBridge/README.md

-Smart Hospital Management System
+MedBridge : A Smart and Connected Hospital Ecosystem!
-The Smart Hospital Management System is an advanced and efficient solution designed to streamline hospital operations.
-This system enables hospitals to manage patient records, staff workflows, and appointments with ease.
-Patients can conveniently book appointments, check doctor availability based on specialization, and even reserve hospital beds in real-time.
+	MedBridge is a web-based platform integrating hospitals into a unified system to streamline healthcare.
+It enhances patient experience with features like hospital listings, doctor availability tracking, appointment booking, and real-time bed status monitoring.
+User reviews empower informed decision-making.

 🚀 Features
 ✅ Appointment Management – Patients can book appointments with doctors based on their specialization and availability.